michax/next.js-wedding-template-v1/README.md

 [Dashboard- Summary page ](https://ditialweddinginivitation.netlify.app/invitations)
 - Check the results collected from the form
 - It will be protected by password only the invitation owner will be able to check the results
-- There will be a button that allows you to download a PDF file with the collected data.
+- There will be a button that allows the invitation owner to download a PDF file with the collected data
-- I plan add many more features that will solve problems with sending paper invitations.

 ### Landing Page